-Press the Map button from the App Tray in the Badge Panel or press the Back button to cycle to the map screen.
+Press the Back Button to cycle to the map screen or press the Map button from the App Tray in the Badge Panel.
 The map will center you based on the location of the in-vehicle GPS.

 Controls on the map surface disappear after 10 seconds of inactivity, return with a tap anywhere on the map.